 - Phase shift: < 2°

-Silicon Mirrors (Type MSS):
+Silicon Mirrors (Type MSS)

 Silicon mirrors are lighter than copper mirrors and lend themselves to lightweight applications with small to medium power output.
 Silicon mirrors are generally coated with silver and/or dielectric coatings.